These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

-The clerk of the trial court shall certify and transmit to the Clerk of this Court the original transcript (whether printed or on compact disc) and copies of all records as required within the time prescribed by statute.
+The clerk of the trial court shall certify and transmit to the Clerk of this Court a copy of the original transcript (whether printed or on compact disc) and copies of all records as required within the time prescribed by statute.
 Trial court orders included in the record must contain the signature of the trial court judge.
 Conformed signatures, stamped signatures, and signatures with permission shall not be permitted, except for those courts in which the official practice is for the judge to electronically sign or stamp his or her signature.
-Transmittal shall be made by the clerk or deputy clerk personally or by first class United States mail, express mail, or commercial courier or delivery service, charges prepaid.
+Transmittal shall be made by the clerk or deputy clerk personally or by first class United States Postal Service, express mail, or commercial courier or delivery service, charges prepaid.
 Transmittal by a party or attorney is prohibited.
 The appellant, court reporters, and the trial court clerk shall cooperate to ensure that the record is complete.

 Rule 18.
 Preparation and Arrangement of Records and Transcripts.

-(a) Records and transcripts, to include depositions, shall be printed on one side of letter-size, white paper of good quality, or an equivalent electronic format, with ample spacing (at least double spaced) and margins so that they may be easily read.
-The margin at the top shall be of sufficient space so that the transcript may be read when folded over at the top.
+Records and transcripts, including depositions, shall be printed on one side of letter-size, white paper of good quality, or an equivalent electronic format, with ample spacing (at least double spaced) and margins so that they may be easily read.
+The margin at the top shall be of sufficient space that the transcript may be read when folded over at the top.
 Type size shall not be smaller than 10 characters per inch.
-Notwithstanding the 10 characters per inch requirement, the Court shall accept in lieu thereof Times New Roman Regular 14pt.
+Notwithstanding the 10 characters per inch requirement, the Court shall accept in lieu thereof Times New Roman Regular, 14 point.
 The record shall include an index.
 The pages of the record shall be numbered consecutively on the bottom of the page.
 The trial court clerk shall certify each volume of the record.

-(b) Any records or transcripts delivered to this Court as sealed by the trial court, with an order of the trial court attached to the record, shall remain sealed until a motion is made to unseal the record and/or the record is unsealed by this Court.
-Counsel for any party may move this Court for an order to unseal or seal any record in the Court.
+Any records or transcripts delivered to this Court as sealed by the trial court, with an order of the trial court attached to the record, shall remain sealed until a motion is made to unseal the record or the record is unsealed by this Court.
+Counsel for any party may move this Court for an order to unseal or seal any appellate record.

 Rule 19.
 Transmission of Transcript.

-The original transcript shall be a separate document and not attached to the record.
-It shall show the style of the case, contain an index, and the pages shall be numbered consecutively.
-Voluminous transcripts may be bound in separate parts.
-The court reporter and trial court clerk shall certify each part.
+The copy of the original transcript shall be a separate document or compact disc and not attached to the record.
+It shall show the style of the case, contain an index, and the pages shall be numbered consecutively on the bottom.
+Voluminous printed transcripts may be bound in separate parts.
+The court reporter and the trial court clerk shall certify each part.

 Rule 20.
 Objections to Records or Transcripts; Waiver.

-Appellee shall be deemed to have waived any failure of the appellant to comply with the provisions of the Appellate Practice Act relating to the filing of the transcript of the evidence and proceedings or transmittal of the record to this Court, unless objection thereto was made and ruled upon in the trial court prior to transmittal and such order is appealed as provided by law.
+Appellee shall be deemed to have waived any failure of the appellant to comply with the provisions of the Appellate Practice Act relating to the filing of the transcript of the evidence and proceedings or transmittal of the record to this Court, unless objection thereto was made and ruled upon in the trial court before transmittal and the trial court’s order is appealed as provided by law.